roman-milk/roman-milk.github.io/becoming-a-slut-wife-tammy.md

+===

- ****** Becoming A Slut Wife: Tammy ****** byJust_Plain_Bob© The third day when we went to bed Barney snuggled up to me spoon fashion and I felt his hard cock poking me in the butt.
+The third day when we went to bed Barney snuggled up to me spoon fashion and I felt his hard cock poking me in the butt.
 His hands came around me and he cupped my breasts.
 It was his usual way of telling me he wanted to make love.
 As hot and horny as I had been with my thoughts over the last two days there was no way I was going to say no, but I could not resist taking a shot at him.

  "Are you sure you want to fuck this slutty whore of yours?
 How about I go over to Stan's and fuck him and bring you back some sloppy seconds?"